MartinThoma/cfg_load/README.md

 * Don't worry about Unicode.
 * Every key `[something]_module_path` triggers `cfg_load` to load the
   file found at `[something]_module_path` as a Python module to `[something]`.
+* If an environment variable with the same name as a config key exists, the take the value of the environment variable. *Please note*: If the type of the overwritten key is not str, then `cfg_load` applies `json.loads` to the environment variable.

 Not there, but planned fo the future: